FlippieCoetser/GitHub.Workflow/README.md

 ```

 5. Options step: Check if the changes are available in the cloud repository.
-   Navigate to the cloud repository and change the branch to the newly create one and click commits link.
+   Navigate to the cloud repository and change the branch to the newly create one and click the `commits` link.
    You should see the commit message and the files changed.

 ![Enterprise Application Hierarchy](/Design%20Assets/GitHub.Commit.png)